nxp-mcuxpresso/mcuxsdk-doc/develop/application/application_development.md

 ## Enable An Example

-Please firstly make sure that the target board and device data are ready, then follow the example CMakelists.txt pattern in [Project](#project) chapter and make your own one.
+Please firstly make sure that the target board and device data are ready, then follow the example CMakeLists.txt pattern in [Project](../build_system/BCS_data.md#project) chapter and make your own one.

 If the default board and device data and configuration cannot satisfy, then you need to do customization for the certain board or device or both.